Adak Island

 Land Use

 Aleut Lands Department oversees all Land Use Permits on Adak Island, and offers permits for fishing and hunting caribou and birds on Adak Island.
 We have partnered with operators that share our vision and are also committed to environmental and socially responsible practices.
-Please contact Aleut for questions regarding Adak lands, or to obtain a Land Use Permit.
+Please contact Aleut for questions regarding Adak lands.
+To obtain a Land Use Permit, click the button below.

 Maps